Jyotish547/Portfolio/Proposal.md

 3. Testing on various devices and screen resolutions to ensure consistent display and interaction.
 4. Incorporating media queries to adjust content based on device capabilities (in both css and js).

-**Goals for the Project:**

-1. **Prototyping/proof of concept:**
+**Prototyping/proof of concept:**

   a.
 Draft the basic layout and structure
   b.
 Create low-fidelity mockups for all pages
   c.
 Identify key interactive elements

-2. **MVP (Minimum Viable Product):**
+**MVP (Minimum Viable Product):**

   a.
 Develop a functional site with basic interactivity
   b.
 Include at least 3 showcased projects
   c.
 Implement primary navigation and contact information along with a working form to be able to reach out for collaborations, etc.

-3. **Stretch Goals:**
+**Stretch Goals:**

   a.
 Using a CMS for efficiently adding my portfolio work
   b.
 Adding a Client testimonials and feedback (Will request a few testimonials from my clients I worked with before).